osl_dynamics.models.inf_mod_base#

 history

-random_state_time_course_initialization(training_data, n_epochs, n_init, take=1, stay_prob=0.9, **kwargs)[source]#
+random_state_time_course_initialization(training_data, n_epochs=None, n_init=None, take=None, stay_prob=0.9, **kwargs)[source]#

 Random state time course initialization.